anchorchat/anchor-ui/CONTRIBUTING.md

 * Clear commit message.
 * Commit message reflects the done work.
 * When fixing an issue reflect this in the message `fixes #[issue-number]`
-* Please commit in English
+* Only commit in English

 ## License